scheme-requests-for-implementation/srfi-123/srfi-123.md

 Thanks to Evan Hanson for the idea of using a throw-away `define` in the expansion of `define-record-type` so as not to disturb a sequence of internal definitions.

+Thanks to Vincent St-Amour, Eli Barzilay, and others in the Racket IRC channel for raising my awareness against action-at-a-distance bugs that might result from abuse of the imperative `register-getter-with-setter!`.

 Thanks also to everyone else on the discussion mailing list for their input.